thegreenwebfoundation/gaw-plugin-cloudflare-workers/README.md

       }
     }

+    if(gridData.status === "success") {
       // Save the gridData to the KV store.
 By default, data is cached for 1 hour, but that can be changed. await saveDataToKv(env, country, JSON.stringify(gridData), {
         expirationTtl: 60 * 60 * 2; // Cache the data for 2 hours instead.
       })
+    }

     // If the gridAware value is set to true, then let's modify the page if (gridData.gridAware) {